How to start a meeting with a mindful minute (with video and script)

-“I’ve been part of meetings where we started with just a quick mindful moment of silence to get our attention focused and ready for the meeting.
-And this is a great mini-break in our busy days!
+“I’ve been part of meetings where we started with just a brief quiet moment to get our attention focused and ready for the meeting.
+This a great mini-break in our busy day and helps us to transition from the last thing we were doing.
 It’s quick and easy.
 This isn't mandatory so if you don't feel like doing this, that's OK, you can sit quietly during this short exercise.
 Are you game to give this a try?”

 Chances are high that people will say Yes or at least stay neutral and let you do it!

 SCRIPT - how to lead a mindful minute meeting opener